crashruby/crashruby.com/source/articles/2013-05-10-running-a-minitest-suite.markdown

 tags: minitest, testing, ruby
 ---

-I have been enjoying [Minitest](https://github.com/seattle.rb/minitest) on a new project, but have been struggling with how I should be kicking off my test suite.
-This is a pretty simple thing in rspec, but wasn't obvious with Minitest.
+I have enjoyed using [Minitest](https://github.com/seattle.rb/minitest) on a new project, but have been struggling with how I should be kicking off my test suite.
+This is a pretty simple thing in `rspec`, but wasn't obvious with Minitest.
 I have explored a few different methods and figured that I might as well document them.

 READMORE